-With every 50 states in the United States producing wine, visiting wine country has never been easier.
-While Napa Valley and Sonoma are two the best wine destinations in the United States, and for good reason – the wines are amazing!
-But, there are soooo many more wine regions in this great big country that go unnoticed and are so worth visiting.
-Here are just a few must visit American wine regions to consider for your next wine country getaway.
+With every one of the 50 states in the United States producing wine, visiting wine country has never been easier.
+Napa Valley and Sonoma are easily two of the best wine destinations in the United States, and for good reason – the wines are amazing!
+But, there are many more U.S. wine regions worth visiting.
+Here are just a few must visit American wine regions to consider for your grape escape.

 Finger Lakes, NY

-Named by Wine Enthusiast as one of the Top 10 Worldwide Wine Destination, along with numerous other accolades, the Finger Lakes wine country isn’t just growing grapes.
-Today, it’s growing in popularity as an affordable and beautiful wine country destination.
-With more than 100 wineries, the Finger Lakes wine region is one wine lovers and those who simply like to sip their way through the weekend should not miss.
+Named by Wine Enthusiast as one of the Top 10 Worldwide Wine Destinations, along with countless other accolades, Finger Lakes wine country is more than just a grape growing area.
+Today, it’s making its mark as a popular, affordable, and beautiful wine country destination.
+With more than 100 wineries, the Finger Lakes wine region is not to miss.

-Explore: The Seneca Lake Wine Trail starts at the north end of the lake in Geneva and winds around the perimeter with more than 30 member wineries serving wine – and mead.
+Explore: The Seneca Lake Wine Trail starts at the north end of the lake in Geneva and winds around the perimeter with more than 30 member wineries serving wine – and mead (wine made from honey).
 Try it!
 Find out more about visiting the Finger Lakes wine country in our guide.

 The Snake River Valley, Idaho

-Idaho is growing a lot more than potatoes.
-With three official American Viticultural Areas (AVA – wine growing regions), 55 wineries and over 1,600 acres of grapes planted, Idaho’s growth in the world of fine wines is booming…making it a must visit wine destination in the United States.
+Idaho is more than potatoes.
+With three official American Viticultural Areas (AVA – wine growing regions), 55 wineries, and over 1,600 acres of grapes planted, Idaho’s growth in the world of fine wines is booming…making it a must visit wine destination in the United States.

 Nearly 30 of the 55 wineries in Idaho are within 35 miles from Boise, which is centrally located within the Snake River Valley AVA.
 See our Idaho Wine Guide for where to stay and sip, as well as things to do beyond the vines in Boise.